 Objectives and Content

-- explain the existence of antiparticles
+- Is able to explain the existence of antiparticles

-- explain causality and the Feynman propagator
+- Is able to explain microcausality and the Feynman propagator

 Recommended Previous Knowledge

 PHYS303: 10 ECTS

 Forms of Assessment

 The forms of assessment are:

 - 2 graded problem sets, 25% of total grade.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.